Liberal Republican Party (Turkey): A real opposition: first manifestations and local elections

 Despite the presence of many loyal Kemalists within the élite of the new party, and the intention to create an integrated opposition, the SCF was quickly embraced by many groups that felt excluded by the new regime.
 In fact, it was seen as a means to reverse the reforms of the regime.

-There were three main factions that joined the party in opposition to the government: the notables from the countryside, against secularism; the Muslims of Greece that have been subjected to the exchange of population in 1923; many minorities, such as Armenians, Greeks, and Jews, against Turkish nationalism.
-Indeed, since in a one-party regime there were no other alternatives to express the discontent, from an integrated opposition, this party became a tool of resistance to central power.
+There were three main factions that joined the party in opposition to the government: the notables from the countryside, against secularism; the Muslims of Greece that had been subjected to the exchange of population in 1923; many minorities, such as Kurds, Armenians, Greeks, and Jews, against Turkish nationalism.
+Indeed, since in a one-party regime there were no other alternatives to express discontent towards the government other than an integrated opposition, this party became a tool of resistance to central power.

-Its mobilizing power soon becomes clear.
-During his first political speech, held to İzmir on September 4, Okyar met both supporters and adversaries of the government.
-In particular, these opponents welcome him with enthusiasm and anti-government demonstrations.
+The party's mobilizing power soon became clear.
+During his first political speech, held in İzmir on September 4, Okyar met both supporters and adversaries of the government.
+In particular, these opponents welcomed him with enthusiasm and anti-government demonstrations.
 Moreover, on September 7, a SCF meeting drew more than 100,000 people around the city, whose population was barely over 150,000.
 During this event, there were skirmishes with the police, and when the police fired into the crowd a number of people were wounded and a boy killed.
 The CHF leaders were alarmed and demanded that Mustafa Kemal should state openly that he was and would remain at the head of their party.